-Revenues increased by 6.03% and expenses increased by 6.84% from the prior year.
-The increase in revenues was primarily due to an increase in tax revenue.
-The increase in expenditures was primarily due to increases in highways and roads and education.
+Revenues increased by 5.20% and expenses increased by 5.95% from the prior year.
+The increase in revenues was primarily due to an increase in grants and contributions not restricted to specific programs.
+The increase in expenditures was primarily due to increases in general government, unclassified and overlay.